-Many regions have begun providing more substantive programs to help busy city officials justify the travel time and effort to attend the regional meeting.
-A good host city should consider afternoon workshops (see section below) or tours of new city facilities to encourage good attendance.
+Some regions provide more substantive programs to help busy city officials justify the travel time and effort to attend the regional meeting.
+A host city should consider afternoon workshops (see section below) or tours of city facilities to encourage good attendance.

 Afternoon Workshop Programming

 City officials enjoy and want to have more training opportunities available to them on a regional level.
 TML encourages regions to consider afternoon workshops on topics of interest to those in attendance.
 The workshops are usually held in the late afternoon, just preceding the evening regional activities.
 One or more workshops can be offered simultaneously depending on the space available in the facility where the meeting is being held.
 It is suggested that the workshops be approximately one to two hours in length and provide the chance for city officials to ask questions at the conclusion of the workshop.

 A popular afternoon workshop is a facilitated roundtable discussion session.
 Topics can vary from table to table and regional officers or your councilmembers or city staff can serve as table facilitators.

 To assist a host city or a regional officer in arranging for afternoon workshops, the League can provide you with suggestions for workshop topics and speakers.